Gesvres

 Gesvres ([ʒɛvʁ]) is a commune in the Mayenne department located in the Pays de la Loire region in north-western France.
 According to dat.gouv.fr website, the INSEE code for Gesvres is 53106, the postal code is 53370.
 The population of Gesvres was 509 in 2019.

+Geography

+The Commune along with another 4 communes shares part of a 1,190 hectare, Natura 2000 conservation area, called the Alpes Mancelles.